 Website: US Bureau of Engraving and Printing

+Planning a day trip from Baltimore in the summer?
 This resort town is a perfect getaway for couples looking to relax and unwind in New Jersey Shore style, with scenic beaches and the chance for an alpaca sighting.
 Cape May is an exciting escape 3 hours from Baltimore and well worth the trip with a diverse array of activities and dining options.
 Opportunities for whale and dolphin watching, boat tours and leisurely carriage rides await.
 There are so many places to watch the sunset, it’s hard to pick one, but be sure to choose a spot that’s close to one of the local wineries hosting daily tours and samplings to toast your latest adventure.

 Address: Cape May, New Jersey, United States